Bylaws

 Section 1 – Annual and Regular Meetings

-There shall be an annual meeting of the Chapter membership, unless, due to emergency circumstances, the Board of Directors determines that such a meeting be cancelled or deferred.
+There shall be an annual meeting of the Chapter membership held during the annual Government Services Symposium.
+The annual meeting may be cancelled or deferred if the Board of Directors (“the Board”) determines that emergency circumstances exist.
 Membership meetings may be conducted by means of remote communication.
 Notice of such meeting shall be communicated in writing to each member not less than 10 nor more than 60 days before the time appointed for the meeting.
 Other regular meetings of the Chapter may be held with similar notice requirements.

 Section 2 – Special Meetings

-Special meetings of the Chapter may be held as determined by a majority vote of the Board of Directors.
+Special meetings of the Chapter may be held as determined by a majority vote of the Board.
 Notice of such meetings shall be communicated in writing to each member not less than 10 nor more than 30 days before the time appointed for the meeting.
 Such notice shall include the purpose for the meeting and the methods of voting to be used at the meeting.

 Section 3 – Quorum